w3f/Grants-Program/applications/mozaicdot.md

 ## 🌟 Project Overview

 - **Tagline:** AI-driven, cross-chain NFT marketplace on Polkadot.
-- **Description:** MozaicDotAI is a next-generation NFT marketplace that integrates AI to generate unique digital art and attach intelligent AI agents to NFTs.
-Built on Polkadot’s AssetHub, it enables seamless cross-chain NFT trading and ownership without requiring bridges, ensuring a secure and frictionless user experience.
+- **Description:** MozaicDotAI is a next-generation NFT marketplace that integrates AI to generate unique digital art and attach intelligent AI agents to NFTs giving it character.
+Built on Polkadot’s AssetHub using MozaicNFT Api, it enables seamless cross-chain NFT trading and ownership without requiring bridges, ensuring a secure and frictionless user experience.
 - **Integration with Polkadot:** MozaicDotAI leverages Polkadot’s native AssetHub to enable cross-chain NFT interoperability, reducing friction and security risks associated with external bridges.
 - **Motivation:** Our team is passionate about innovating the NFT space by introducing AI-driven NFT interactivity and utilizing Polkadot’s advanced multi-chain capabilities to create a more inclusive and efficient NFT marketplace.